wolfSSL/wolfssl/IDE/STM32Cube/README.md

 * `NO_STM32_HASH`
 * `NO_STM32_CRYPTO`

-To enable the latest CubeMX HAL support please define `STM32_HAL_V2`.
+To enable the latest Cube HAL support please define `STM32_HAL_V2`.

 If you'd like to use the older Standard Peripheral library undefine `WOLFSSL_STM32_CUBEMX`.